deepu099cse/Multi-Labeled-Bengali-Toxic-Comments-Classification/README.md

 ## Repository Structure

-The repository has two folders:
+The repository has three folders:

 - **Codes**: All the codes for proposed models.